xl0418/GetGenome/README.md

     `sbatch sub_getgenome.bash`

-    This command line calls `getgenome_parallel.sh` with the input file `test.tsv` to get full genomes sequences for all genome ids, e.g. GB_GCA_905618805.1 in `test.tsv` file.
+    This command line calls `getgenome_parallel.sh` with the input file `test.tsv` to get full genomes sequences for all genome ids, e.g. GB_GCA_905618805.1 in `test.tsv` file. `test.tsv` is the BALST output by comparing ASVs with the databases.

 2. Annotate genomes downloaded by Step 1:

     `sbatch sub_prokkagenome.bash`

     This command line calls `prokka_genomes.sh` with the input file `test.tsv` to annotate the genomes.
 The genome ids are the input arguments.
 Note that the file `221201_P16N-S.prok-nonphoautototrophic.BLAST-95pcID-vs-GTDB-r207-allproks.tsv` is in the same format as the file `test.tsv`.
 The original data is not provided in this pipeline.
 Please replace the file with your own data.
+One additional file providing the information of `kingdom` is needed.
+This information tells `prokka` what taxonomy the genome is.
+The file name `SPOT_Prokaryotic16S_ASV_Domain_identity.csv` should be replaced with the users' file in prokka_genomes_SPOT.sh

 3. Generate CDS name files and estimate max growth rates: